Black Dog Cafe

 The Best Things Are Hardest to Find

-“That’s a Led Zeppelin reference,” I thought, while my feet forced their way into the house.
-And then the magic happened.
-It was exactly the kind of place where I would like to hang out with my friends or girlfriend.
+“That’s a Led Zeppelin reference,” I thought to myself, while my feet forced their way into the house.
+It was magical, exactly the kind of place where I would like to hang out with my friends or girlfriend.
 It was a café that offered a bite to eat, a beer, an iced tea or a glass of wine.
 It had live music, which was great for a bohemian night out.
-It had amazing soda-pop (avocado pop is heavenly), board games, nice and tasteful decoration, and great music.
-The best part is that they put so much effort into bringing culture to people through literary nights, concert nights, and open mic nights.
+It had amazing soda-pop (avocado pop is heavenly), board games, nice and tasteful decoration, and that great music.
+They put so much effort into bringing culture to people through their literary nights, concert nights, and open mic nights.
 It was amazing!

 New Friends and New Experiences

-I made great friends in there.
-My friend César and I hung out there on my birthday, where I met Justin.
-He was a great guy with whom I shared really great talks about life, philosophy, poetry, people, music, and even a few stories about girlfriends.
-He’s great and I’m glad I got to meet him.
-I hope he’s doing great, now, wherever he is!
+I made some new friends there.
+My close pal César and I hung out there on my birthday, where we met Justin, a great guy who we talked to about, philosophy, poetry, people, music, and shared a few stories about girlfriends.
+I hope he’s doing great now, wherever he is!

-So please, if you travel, you have to find your own Black Dog Café: a place that creates a bond with the city or town that you’re visiting.
-A place that creates possibilities, anecdotes, friendships, laughs, and teachings.
-And please, if you’re in Tally, I strongly recommend visiting the Black Dog Cafe, in the Industrial District of Railroad Square, between FAMU Way and Gaines Street.
+You’ll find your own Black Dog Cafe on your travels: a place that creates a bond with the city or town you’re visiting.
+A locale that creates possibilities, anecdotes, friendships, laughs, and teachings.
+In Tally, that’s the Black Dog Cafe, in the Industrial District of Railroad Square, between FAMU Way and Gaines Street.
 And if Justin, Emile or Brittany are in there, taking care of business… tell them Carlos said hi.